Day 111 of a Year Long Road Trip Along America’s Scenic Byways

 Getting to Theodore Roosevelt Dam and Lake

 We left Apache Lake and continued down the washboard, dirt road.
 I enjoyed my free massage as we bounced along Apache Trail to Theodore Roosevelt Dam and Lake.
-Petey, however, prone to car sickness as a puppy, looked a little grim this morning.
+Petey, however, prone to car sickness as a puppy, looked a little grim.
 It might have had something to do with the large quantities of dog food he got his nose into while I ate dinner last night.
 I dog proofed my people-food containers so well, he resorted to his Iam’s lamb and rice.

-The Apache Trail turned back to pavement just before we reached the dam.
+The Apache Trail changed to pavement just before we reached the dam.
 We pulled in the parking lot and walked down the long, wheel chair accessible ramp to a covered observation deck.
 With pavement everywhere and no one around, I let Petey follow me off leash.
 Just as we reached the gazebo, the rain fell at a quickened pace.

 Petey’s Mishap on the Apache Trail